 Tarlton helped transform the lower level of the Pulitzer Arts Foundation’s Tadao Ando-designed building into new public spaces for exhibitions, programs and artist-driven activities.
-Previously used as offices and storage space, the two new galleries total 3,600 sf and increase the Pulitzer’s programmable space by nearly 50 percent.
+Previously used as offices and storage space, the two new galleries increase the Pulitzer’s programmable space by nearly 50 percent.

-The expansion represents the first major alteration to the building since it opened in 2001 and adds 5,250 sf total space to 6,800 sf of existing galleries.
-With Christner Inc. serving as architect, the renovated lower level was designed to improve the visitor’s ability to move naturally through the building via the opening of a second stairway to the lower level galleries.
+The expansion represents the first major alteration to the building since it opened in 2001 and adds 3,700 sf of space to 7,500 sf of existing galleries.
+The renovated lower level was designed to improve the visitor’s ability to move naturally through the building via the opening of a second stairway to the lower-level galleries.

-The project is a finalist for a 2015 Keystone Award from the Associated General Contractors of Missouri.
+The work was completed to exacting standards, and the project won a Keystone Award from the Associated General Contractors of Missouri.